samsungsamiio/samsungsami.io/source/sami/api-spec.md

 GET /messages/export
 ~~~

-Exports normalized messages, according to one of the following parameter combinations:
+Exports normalized messages from up to 30 days, according to one of the following parameter combinations.
+The maximum duration between `startDate`{:.param} and `endDate`{:.param} is 30 days.

 |Combination |Required Parameters
 |------------|---------